osgi/osgi.enroute.site/_appnotes/concurrency.md

 How do we protect against this?

+First, there are special types in `java.util.concurrent` that provide high level constructs that prevent many of the problems that plague the initial `synchronized`.
+For this example, the Atomic Integer would be the most practical solution.

+	final AtomicInteger	v= new AtomicInteger(0);

+	void foo() { v.incrementAndGet(); }

+However, it helps understanding the problems these high level constructs solve by taking a look at the `synchronized` keyword.
+Some problems are easier to solve with the `synchronized` keyword.

 For this problem, Java knows the construct of a _synchronized_ block.
 A synchronized block takes a _lock_ object.
 When the synchronized block is entered it attempts to get a lock on that object for the current thread.
 Only one thread can get this lock at any moment